PratikGhosh01/todo-app/README.md

 ## Node module details

 Run `npm install` / `yarn install` for installing the required modules in both the frontend and backend folders

+## API documentation details

+The documentation of the API has been provided in the apidoc folder